vilisimo/ads/README.md

 Python, however.

 First of all, you will need to download [JUnit 4.12](http://junit.org/junit4/).
-Once this is done, follow the [instructions](https://github.com/junit-team/junit4/wiki/Getting-started#run-the-test) on how to run the tests.
+Then, you will need to add its location on dependencies on a `CLASSPATH`, unless you do not mind specifying it every time when running the tests.

-Note that you will need to add path to the root folder to `CLASSPATH`, i.e.:
+Finally, to run the project's tests you will need to add both test path and source path to the `CLASSPATH`, i.e.:
 ~~~
-CLASSPATH=$CLASSPATH:/home/username/dev/ads/
+CLASSPATH=$CLASSPATH:/home/username/dev/ads/java/src
+CLASSPATH=$CLASSPATH:/home/username/dev/ads/java/test
 ~~~
 Otherwise the files will not compile.